 See for yourself now by checking out three of our most highly-rated partner clinics in Johor Bahru below:

-All of the doctors and clinics listed on our website have been rigorously vetted, which includes making sure that they all have suitable warranties and guarantees in place.
+All the doctors and clinics listed on our website have been rigorously vetted, which includes making sure that they all have suitable warranties and guarantees in place.
 Whilst the vast majority of all procedures are completed successfully, we understand that surgery of any kind carries a small element of risk, no matter where in the world it is carried out.

 As part of the former British Empire, English is widely spoken in Johor Bahru and throughout Malaysia.
 The national language is officially Malay, although the local Chinese community still communicate through Mandarin Chinese.
 You should not encounter any language problems during your visit as most doctors, professionals and service industry workers are fluent English speakers.

 The Malaysian government passed The Persons with Disabilities Act (PWDA) in 2008, making access to recreational facilities and the transport network easier for disabled people.
-There have also been amendments to building by-laws that have made disabled access and facilities compulsory for all businesses and buildings.
+There have also been amendments to building by-laws that have rendered disabled access and facilities compulsory for all businesses and buildings.

-You'll find that there are many historical and modern landmarks to visit around the city.
+You'll find many historical and modern landmarks to visit around the city.
 The Sultan Abu Bakar State Mosque sits atop a small hill overlooking the Straits of Johor.
-Originally constructed in the late nineteenth century from white marble, it is a stunning mixture of Victorian and Moorish architecture that contains four minarets in the style of British clock towers.
+Originally constructed in the late nineteenth century from white marble, a stunning mixture of Victorian and Moorish architecture that contains four minarets in the style of British clock towers.
 Dataran Bandaraya Johor Bahru is the city square and is a more contemporary construction that was built to commemorate Johor Bahru’s city status in January 1994.
 The square is dominated on the north edge by a gigantic, yellow clock tower.

 The Danga Bay waterfront development contains numerous residential properties, commercial buildings and recreational facilities, including the Danga World Theme Park, Danga World Petting Zoo and Rumah Limas.
 At Taman Merdeka, you can enjoy the relaxing surroundings of the public park and large lake with its pavilions, rock sculptures, independence monument, open-air theater, bridges, cannons and clock tower.